DannyMichaels/rx-guide/README.md

 #### MVP

-- Have the main RXGuide page (User should be able to add RX, remove, edit, or skip)
+- Have the main RXGuide page
+- User should be able to add, remove, edit, or skip RX.
 - Use ReactDOM for other pages (About, etc.)